astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Determines whether the projectFileRenamerConfiguration should be loaded from the file whose path is specified in the `pathname` parameter, or whether no data actually exists at that location and we should, instead, just use the default value of the
+Determines whether the configuration should be loaded from the file whose path is specified in the `pathname` parameter, or whether no data actually exists at that location and we should, instead, just use the default value of the